webloft/mysql-native/ABOUT_PREPARED_V2.md

 Originally, I was thinking about (if anything *at all*) *maybe* offering an additional abstraction over top `Prepared` which manages prepared statements across multiple connections.
-But that would only address the first problem above, not all of them, and I now believe would liklely create additional mess and problems due to the original disconnect only being covered up, not resoloved.
+But that would only address the first problem above, not all of them, and I now believe would likely create additional mess and problems due to the original disconnect only being covered up, not resolved.

-So I think a re-design is warranted:
+So I think a redesign is warranted:

 - Get rid of `PreparedImpl`.
 Just have a `Prepared` struct and be done with it.
 In the unlikely case anyone really does need deterministic server-side release